ruggeri/coursera/foundations-of-deep-learning/09-reinforcement-learning/README.md

 I spent a lot of time on this so I would like to reevaluate before I return to Q learning...

+## TODO

+config.py
+example.py
+memory.py
+play.py
+train.py

+* I have this notion of an "ideal position".
+* I also had code previously that tried to train just firing toward the AI.
+* The reward code in example.py seems insane...